Mirantis/mcp-common-scripts/predefine-vm/README.rst

 **Common info**

-Script gives you an ability to deploy cfg01 VM with provided cfg01 Qcwo2 disk image and config-drive iso file on your local laptop.
+Script ``define-vm.sh`` gives you an ability to deploy cfg01 VM with provided cfg01 Qcwo2 disk image and config-drive iso file on your local laptop.

 Script is operating by next ENV variables: